Arnaud6128/wincpctelera/README.md

 https://github.com/lronaldo/cpctelera

 WinCpctelera is a Windows implementation of the API of CPCTelera (latest v1.5 beta) and use GDI or SDL.
 The objective is to code and debug easily under Windows environment (tested with Visual C++ Community) and use the same code to compile CPCTelera project.
+WincCpctelera is absolutely **not an emulator**.

 Some functions are also provided to help debug or to have a better code compatibility with CPC, they are in directory **_helper**.